deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzureRmVmss.md

 ```

 This command gets the properties of the VMSS named VMSS001 that belongs to the resource group named Group001.
-Since the command does not specify the *InstanceView* switch parameter, the cmdlet gets the model view of the virtual machine scale set.
+Since the command does not specify the *InstanceView* switch parameter, the cmdlet gets the model view of the virtual machine.

 ## PARAMETERS